finos/common-domain-model/documentation/source/contribution.rst

 #.
 The *CDM Working Groups* are assembled per subject matter or use cases to actively develop and implement concretely targeted elements of the CDM.
 Participants include ISDA members and non-members from the CDM user community who commit time and effort for the development and implementation of the CDM as a global standard.

-On-going development of the CDM is organised in accordance with the following process:
+Committee members or any user of CDM within the community can propose amendments to the CDM.
+The on-going development of the CDM adheres to the following process:

 .. figure:: images/CDM-Development-Process.png

-Committee members or any user of CDM within the community can propose amendments to the CDM.
 A proposal can be defined at a conceptual level or a logical level (i.e. in code).
 In each case, the proposal must be developed in line with the CDM `design principles <#design-principles>`_ and `agile development approach <#agile-development-approach>`_ and submitted to ISDA staff and the Architecture & Review Committee for approval.
-In some instances, the proposal may not be immediately approved, but may be assigned to an existing or new Working Group for the purpose of reviewing, revising or extending the proposal.
+In some instances, the proposal may not be immediately approved but may be assigned to an existing or new Working Group for the purpose of reviewing, revising or extending the proposal.

-If approved, the amendment will be merged with the CDM's main code branch.
+Once approved, the amendment will be scheduled to be merged with the CDM's main code branch.

 Design Principles
 -----------------